Next Danone CEO can serve up faux-milk spinoff

-LONDON (Reuters Breakingviews) - Danone’s next chief executive can use almond milk and coconut yoghurt to whip up value for shareholders.
+Danone’s (DANO.PA) next chief executive can use almond milk and coconut yoghurt to whip up value for shareholders.
 The maker of Activia yoghurt last year sold plant-based food and drink worth 2.2 billion euros ($2.7 billion).
 Spinning off a portion of it could tap into investors’ thirst for dairy substitutes.

 Plant-based products are a bright spot for Danone.
 Sales grew 15% last year and account for about a tenth of the French company’s top line.
 That’s a contrast with overall organic revenue which declined 1.5% last year and was down a further 3% year-on-year in the first quarter.